 Question to inspect

-How Folium turns repeat work into reusable tools, playbooks, proof assets, agent patterns, and launch gates.
+How Folium turns repeat work into reusable tools, playbooks, review assets, agent patterns, and launch discipline.

-Digital manufacturing narrative, operating diagrams, proof sprint artifacts, and staged offer ladder.
+Digital manufacturing narrative, operating diagrams, first-build materials, and staged offer ladder.

 Review lane